 The Firebird’s low profile (1.4cm high) and high mold parting line combine to create highly torque-resistant, overstable flight.
 The 1.9cm rim will provide good rotational inertia without being so wide that it is difficult for Intermediate players to use.

 Champion plastic is very torque resistant and also produces additional high-speed stability.
-The moderate weighting of 165-169g adds torque resistance without being excessively heavy.
+The 165-175g weighting provides excellent torque resistance, perfect for beginners and intermediates.

 Best for Intermediate / Advanced Players